RW21/LearningCAgain/README.md

 - `-a`
   - Include entries with `.` in front.
 Show hidden files.
 - `-d`
-  - Entries listed as plain files.
+  - Include directories as just itself.
 - `-i`
   - For each file print the serial number.